 Fortunately, our minds have the potential to control the stress response.
 Meditation and other relaxation training block the physiological mechanisms that create stress, and many cognitive behavioral techniques promote stress resiliency.
 Our staff is trained in a variety of disciplines that offer a holistic approach to wellness, an approach that combines the emotional and physical.

-To find out more about our medication and relaxation training, contact our group psychology practice today to make an appointment in one of our convenient locations in NJ and New York City.
+To find out more about mindfulness meditation and relaxation training, CBT or DBT, contact our psychology and psychotherapy practice today to make an appointment in one of our three locations in Highland Park, Jersey City, and Freehold NJ.